johnkerl/miller/docs6/docs/manpage.md

        E.g. 'mapselect({1:2,3:4,5:6}, 1, 5, 7)' is '{1:2,5:6}'.

    mapsum
        (class=maps variadic): With 0 args, returns empty map.
-With >= 1 arg, returns a map with key-value pairs from all arguments.
+With &gt;= 1 arg, returns a map with key-value pairs from all arguments.
 Rightmost collisions win, e.g. 'mapsum({1:2,3:4},{1:5})' is '{1:5,3:4}'.

    splitkv